We won’t let her lose her light.

 What is your camper/teacher ratio?

 Our main goal is that every girl to feel safe, valued, and respected.
 To that end, our camps are intimate – 45 girls maximum with a 6 full-time staff members.
 In addition to those staff members, our Go Girls!
-Leadership Team members are on site to play with and role model for girl; all helping to create a loving environment.
+Leadership Team members are on site to play with and role model for girls; all helping to create a loving environment.

 What is your cancellation policy?

-When you first complete your registration, we require you pay a deposit of 20% of your tuition to hold your place.
+When you first complete your registration, we require you pay a deposit of 25% of your tuition to hold your place.
 This deposit is non-refundable.
 The balance for all camp sessions is due on June 1.
 In the event of a cancellation before June 1, we refund your balance in full (less the deposit).
 If you cancel after June 1, we refund your balance less an extra $50 cancellation fee and your initial deposit.
-If you cancel within 30 days of the first day of your summer camp, we will issue you a credit in the full amount of your balance (less the deposit and cancellation fee) for you to use towards next summers Go Girls!
+If you cancel within 30 days of the first day of your summer camp, we will issue you a credit in the full amount of your balance (less the deposit and cancellation fee) for you to use towards next summer's Go Girls!
 Camp.
 This credit is non-transferable and will be valid for 365 days.

 Do you have financial aid?